kremeyer/pyFAI_calibrants/README.md

 ## adding new selection rules

 To add new selection rules of a space group, a new function in the file `selection_rules.py` needs to be created.
-The name should follow `__space_group_NNN` with `NNN` being the space group number with leading zeros.
+The name must follow `__space_group_NNN` with `NNN` being the space group number with leading zeros.
 For example
 ```python3
 def __space_group_229(h, k, l):
     if h == 0 and k == 0: